numannaeem/numannaeem/README.md

 - I love playing and watching chess (although admittingly I'm not very good at it).
 Just hit me up if you ever wanna play a game.
 - I enjoy watching football, and Bayern Munich is my favourite team.
 - Dark is the greatest TV series of all time in my opinion.
 If you're into sci-fi shows and haven't watched it yet, you're missing out!
 - I listen to a lot of music, and my taste is very diverse.
-But if I had to pick a favourite artist, it would be [Eden](https://open.spotify.com/artist/1t20wYnTiAT0Bs7H1hv9Wt).
+But I'm a diehard [_The Strokes_](https://open.spotify.com/artist/0epOFNiUfyON9EYx7Tpr6V) fan.

 <!--